GXO Logistics’ $962m Wincanton acquisition faces in-depth CMA investigation

 In-Depth Review to Assess Market Impact

 The Phase 2 investigation will allow a specialist panel from the CMA to conduct a detailed analysis of the proposed acquisition’s potential impact on the UK’s logistics market.
-The CMA expressed concern that the merger would effectively consolidate two of the largest contract logistics providers, which may result in a lack of competitive alternatives for companies that rely on third-party logistics (3PL) solutions.
+The CMA expressed concern that the would effectively consolidate two of the largest contract logistics providers, which may result in a lack of competitive alternatives for companies that rely on third-party logistics (3PL) solutions.

 During this extended phase, the CMA will scrutinize the deal’s effects on pricing, service quality, and innovation within the logistics sector.
 Notably, the UK watchdog is keen to explore whether businesses that rely on warehousing and delivery services might face fewer choices, potentially harming their operations and leading to increased costs that could trickle down to consumers.